Dharshini-G07/Advanced-C-Lab-Manual/module 11.md

+NAME : PRIYADHARSHINI G
+REG NO : 212224230209

-EXP NO:21 C PROGRAM TO CREATE A FUNCTION TO FIND THE GREATEST NUMBER
+## EXP NO:21 C PROGRAM TO CREATE A FUNCTION TO FIND THE GREATEST NUMBER
 Aim:
 To write a C program to create a function to find the greatest number